jbfavre/trafficserver/doc/admin-guide/security/index.en.rst

         CONFIG proxy.config.ssl.CA.cert.path STRING "/opt/CA/certs/private-ca.pem"

 #.
-Run the command :option:`traffic_ctl server restart` to restart Traffic Server.
+Run the command :option:`traffic_ctl server restart` to restart Traffic Server on the
+   local node or :option:`traffic_ctl cluster restart` to restart Traffic Server on all the nodes in a cluster.

 .. _traffic-server-and-origin-server-connections: